C-Keat/GOAP-AI-Resource-manager/README.md

 decisions based on what its current state is and if there is any input from a player, in order to create a reliable and robust economy.

+This represents a repository of all the source code for this project.

 This represents my final years project, where I was able to succesfully create a Goal orantated action planning AI, with the possibility to be expanded.